 Not all debt is bad!
 Some debt, such as a home mortgage, is necessary for some families.
 However, you need to be a smart borrower so you don't wind up with more debt than you can handle.
-Calculating your DTI and estimating how taking on more debt will change it will help you make an informed decision about borrowing more money or making a new purchase on credit.
+Calculate your DTI and estimate how taking on more debt will change before borrowing money or purchasing on credit.

 Consumer Financial Protection Bureau. (n.d.).
 What is a debt-to-income ratio?